Step 1

 Step 4

-Keep a symptom log.
-Track all MS symptoms and LDN side effects, so you can see at a glance how the low dose naltrexone effects you.
+Keep a simple symptom log.
+Track all MS symptoms and LDN side effects, so you can see at a glance how the Low Dose Naltrexone effects you.
 When you start feeling better it is easy to forget just how sick you were.
 A written log is a great help.

 Step 5

-Talk to your doctor or pharmacist about each dosage increase.
+The usual warning is to talk to your doctor or pharmacist about each dosage increase.
 If you do not have a doctor to help, there is a great deal of experience and wisdom on the LowDoseNaltrexone Yahoo Newsgroup.
+There is also a very active Facebook group called "Got Endorphins?
+LDN"